2025-2026 Edition

 Prerequisites: This course is an intensive and fast-paced coverage of both SPAN W1201 and SPAN W1202.
 Students MUST demonstrate a strong foundation in Spanish and meet the following REQUIREMENTS: a score ABOVE 480 in the Department's Placement Examination; or A- or higher in SPAN W1120.
 If you fulfill the above requirements, you do not need the instructor's permission to register.
 HOWEVER the instructor will additionally assess student proficiency during the Change of Program Period.
 Students who do not have the necessary proficiency level may not remain in this course.

-Prerequisites: This course is an intensive and fast-paced coverage of both SPAN UN2101 and SPAN UN2102.
-Students MUST demonstrate a strong foundation in Spanish and meet the following REQUIREMENTS: a score ABOVE 480 on the Department's Placement Examination; or A- or higher in SPAN UN1120.
+Prerequisites: This course is an intensive and fast-paced coverage of both Spanish UN 2101-Intermediate Spanish I and Spanish UN 2102-Intermediate Spanish II.
+Students MUST demonstrate a strong foundation in Spanish and meet the following REQUIREMENTS: either a score ABOVE 480 on the Department’s Spanish as a Second Language Placement Examination; or an A or higher in SPAN UN 1102-Elementary Spanish II; or an A- or higher in SPAN UN 1120-Comprehensive Beginning Spanish.
 If you fulfill the above requirements, you do not need the instructor's permission to register.
 HOWEVER, the instructor will additionally assess student proficiency during the Change of Program Period.
 Students who do not have the necessary proficiency level may not remain in this course.
 Replaces the sequence SPAN UN2101-SPAN UN2102.
-All Columbia students must take Spanish language courses (UN 1101-3300) for a letter grade.
+All Columbia students must take Spanish language courses (UN 1101-3300) for a letter grade

 Course Number Section/Call Number Times/Location Instructor Points Enrollment